Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 Extra Info for Domestics Travel Destinations

 As you may know, Indonesia has 34 provinces, and each one is undergoing its own rules to deal with coronavirus at the moment.
-If you are currently inside Indonesia and plan to travel around, perhaps you want to check its closed tourism destinations before you go.
+If you are currently in Indonesia and plan to travel around, perhaps you want to check its closed tourism destinations before you go.

 Laos is highly restrictive to travelers.
 Nevertheless, there are a few exemptions for diplomats, experts, technicians, or those who are in need of essential projects.